 However, MEAN is used for enterprise applications since the maintenance of architecture is more accessible with Angular.
 It is suitable for supporting MVC architecture, whereas React cannot boast about the same features.

 And MEAN allows the application of third-party tools easily since Angular comes with integrated features for compatibility with many third-party libraries.
 React requires additional configuration to work with third parties, and it takes more time.
 So MEAN may win this race.

-Another stack consists of two primary backend technologies — the Ruby on Rails framework and the Ruby programming language.
-As for other tools, the RoR stack may include such JS libraries as Redux, React, Backbone.js, Bootstrap as a CSS framework, PostgreSQL/MongoDB as a database, Redis as a DBMS (a database management system).
+Another stack consists of two primary backend technologies — Ruby on Rails framework and Ruby programming language.
+As for other tools, the RoR stack may include such JS libraries as Redux, React, Backbone.js, Bootstrap as CSS framework, PostgreSQL/MongoDB as a database, Redis as a DBMS (database management system).

-Examples of the RoR stack websites: if you want to have a full picture of websites built with RoR, you need to read our article: Websites Built With Ruby on Rails, and get acquainted with the advantages of the Ruby on Rails framework.
+Examples of RoR stack websites: if you want to have a complete picture of websites built with RoR, you need to read our article: Websites Built With Ruby on Rails, and get acquainted with the Ruby on Rails framework’s advantages.

 Most Popular Backend Frameworks And Languages For Mobile Apps

 Having finished with web development stacks, we cannot ignore mobile app development.
 As everybody knows, mobile apps are traditionally created using Java or Kotling languages (Android OS) and Swift (iOS platform).

 Still, mobile apps with complex architecture require additional development of the backend.
 There is a wide variety of programming tools to build a server-side for a mobile app, and we will list the most popular ones.